jacklynlee31/portfolio/src/content/projects/netlify-docshome.md

 - <a href="https://web.archive.org/web/20220630202018/https://docs.netlify.com/" target="new">Link to the Docs homepage BEFORE the redesign</a>

 - ✨ <a href="https://web.archive.org/web/20230131202505/https://docs.netlify.com/" target="new">Link to the Docs homepage AFTER the redesign</a>

+## Sanity Internal Process Doc

+As part of the homepage redesign, I wrote an internal guide for the documentation team on how to use Sanity to update the new homepage.
+The guide walks through where content lives in the CMS, how to make edits, and how to publish changes — all written with non-technical users in mind.

+The goal was to help the team feel confident updating content without needing to loop in engineers every time.

+👉 <a href="/portfolio/assets/netlify-sanitydoc.pdf" download>Download Sanity Guide (PDF)</a>